A Tradition of Excellence

 Teresa Grossane

-Teresa Grossane has been the district director of science, technology, engineering and mathematics since January 4, 2021.
+Teresa Grossane has been the district director of Director of K-12 Mathematics and Computer Sciences since January 4 2021.

 Dr. Grossane obtained a Bachelor of Science degree in mathematics education at St. John’s University in 1986 and a Master of Science degree in computer technology at Long Island University-CW Post College in 1989.
 She earned a Doctor of Education degree in educational administration at St. John’s in 2018.